ateeducacion/mediatecaMedusa-to-omekaS/README.md

 ## Features

 - Read channel information from a CSV file
+  - Support for comment lines starting with '#'
 - Create sites in Omeka S
 - Create users in Omeka S
 - Add users to sites
 - Export WordPress data
+  - Error handling to continue processing when download fails
 - Create bulk importers in Omeka S
 - Create bulk import jobs in Omeka S
 - Configure migration using JSON configuration files
+- Detailed JSON reports with status information for each channel

 ## Project Structure